eslint/eslint/docs/src/rules/dot-location.md

 ## When Not To Use It

 You can turn this rule off if you are not concerned with the consistency of newlines before or after dots in member expressions.

+## Version

+This rule was introduced in ESLint 0.21.0.